 My sleep system went through several changes on the BMT.

-I alternated between quilts and sleeping bags, and switched from new sleeping pads to old sleeping pads.
+I alternated between quilts and sleeping bags and switched from new to old sleeping pads.
 Some combinations were better than others.

 Feathered Friends Lark UL 10 Degree Sleeping Bag

 - Feathered Friends Lark 10 Degree Sleeping Bag – 33.1 oz

 The southern Appalachians can get COLD, so I took my FF Lark 10 Degree Sleeping Bag.
 This is my favorite 3-Season sleeping bag, and I think it is arguably the best one on the market.
 The Western Mountaineering Versalite is right there with it.